trpc-group/trpc-go/docs/user_guide/server/flatbuffers.md

 namespace trpc.testapp.greeter; // Equivalent to the "package" in protobuf.

 // Equivalent to the "go_package" statement in protobuf.
-// Note: "attribute" is a standard syntax in flatbuffers, and the "go_package=xxx" syntax is a custom support implemented by trpc-go-cmdline. attribute "go_package=github.com/trpcprotocol/testapp/greeter";
+// Note: "attribute" is a standard syntax in flatbuffers, and the "go_package=xxx" syntax is a custom support implemented by trpc-cmdline. attribute "go_package=github.com/trpcprotocol/testapp/greeter";

 table HelloReply { // "table" is equivalent to "message" in protobuf.